 We’ve heard it for years, but now more than ever, the cliché is true: Adding video content into your marketing and sales process isn't just a "nice to have;” it’s a must have.

-Rest assured, you can look and sound great on video without breaking the bank, and in this article, we’ll give you a crash course in how by diving into:
+Rest assured, you can look and sound great on video without breaking the bank, and below, we'll explain how.

 How to get great lighting for your sales videos

-When you begin filming, you’ll quickly realize lighting can be the difference between your video content looking like a Hollywood-produced film and a “hostage” video.
+When you begin filming, you’ll quickly realize that bad lighting can make you end up with a “hostage” video.

-Bright, natural light helps accomplish this by making it easier for a viewer to see your subject’s face and expressions and creating an airy, positive ambiance.
+Bright, natural light helps accomplish this by making it easier for a viewer to see your subject’s face and expressions.
+Lighting also creates an airy, positive ambiance.
 Dark or poor lighting, on the other hand, can have the opposite effect.